xKDR/GSoC/2022/Survey.jl/iulia-dumitru-final.md

 changing all the code we have so far to accommodate for the new version.
 But _no_.
 With new design comes new responsibility.
 Now we had to think about how to write elegant and efficient code while still getting correct results with our package.
 Of course "elegant" and "efficient" code writing comes with time and experience.
-Although getting correct results is something that could be done right away.
+But getting correct results is something that could be done right away.
 Unfortunately, we just weren't able to get them right.
 And we are still [working on that](https://github.com/xKDR/Survey.jl/pull/51).
 We did manage to change all our code and make it work for the new design.
 We just need